pallets/click/docs/options.md

     invoke(echo, args=['--help'])
 ```

-However, if you don't pass in the function argument name, then Click will try to infer it.
-A simple way to name your option is by taking the function argument, adding two dashes to the front and converting underscores to dashes.
-In this case, Click will infer the function argument name correctly so you can add only the option name.
+If an identifier for the callback argument is not declared, then Click will try to infer it.
+A simple way to name an option is by prepending `--` to the callback argument name and converting underscores to `-`; this ensures that Click can correctly infer the callback argument name.
+Consequently, {func}`option()` only requires declarations for the option name(s).

 ```{eval-rst}
 .. click:example::